-Monarques Gold holds a 100% interest in the Croinor Gold property, which consists of one mining lease and two non-contiguous blocks of claims for a total of 335 claims over a 151 km² area.
+Monarch Gold holds a 100% interest in the Croinor Gold property, which consists of one mining lease and two non-contiguous blocks of claims for a total of 335 claims over a 151 km² area.
 The property is located approximately 55 km east of Val-d'Or (75 km by road) and 27 km east of Louvicourt, the nearest town.

 The Croinor Gold property is located in the eastern part of the Archean Abitibi Greenstone Belt in the southern Superior Province of the Canadian Shield.The Abitibi Greenstone Belt is one of the most extensive continuous expanses of low metamorphic grade Archean volcanic and sedimentary rocks in the world.

 The Croinor Gold property is underlain by two major lithological packages—the dominantly volcanic Assup Domain in the north and the dominantly sedimentary Garden Island Domain in the south.
 The Assup Domain is further divided into the mafic volcanic Aurora Group in the south and the mafic to intermediate volcanic Assup Group in the north (dominantly mafic).
 The Pershing Batholith overlaps the southwest end of the property.
 The Croinor Gold property is transected by the Garden Island Deformation Corridor in a northwest-southeast direction, which overprints and partially follows the contact between the Assup and Garden Island domains.